Gherkin tests

 3 Feature:

-Note: Do not delete the Test ID tag; it is used to map the automation results.
+Caution: Do not delete the Test ID tag.
+It is used to map the automation results.

 Back to top